lofer-lang/lofer-tc/readme.md

 Function evaluation also evaluates types: `(f y) : B(y)` assuming that y has type `A`

-Arrow expressions immediately have the type `Type`, but won't type check unless each parameter along with the final output check as having the type `Type`
+Arrow expressions will have the same type/universe level as their output, which must be a type and not a simpler term.
+Each parameter must also be a universe but not necessarily of the same level as the output, this allows for easy impredicative encoding and polymorphism.

-`Type` has the type `Type`, which is apparently inconsistent.
+`Type` is an alias for `U0`, an element of `U1`, which is itself an element of `U2`, etc.

 Finally postulates are assumed to have the type given, which can generate absurd expressions that may eventually cause a runtime error.

 ```
-f: (A: Type) -> A -> Type
+postulate f: (A: Type) -> A -> Type
 f x = x Type
 ```